-MAYOR OF CINCINNATI CODE OF CONDUCT
+CINCINNATI CITY COUNCIL CODE OF CONDUCT

-This code of conduct contains both required and aspirational principles and shall guide the conduct of the City's Mayor and all mayoral staff.
-Within forty-five days of becoming Mayor, whether by election or appointment, the Mayor shall sign a commitment to follow the Mayor's Code of Conduct set forth in this document.
-Within forty-five days of being hired as a staff member for the Mayor, every staff member shall sign a commitment to follow the Mayor's Code of Conduct set forth in this document.
-The clerk of council shall administer this requirement and provide a copy of the commitment to the Mayor and each mayoral staff member.
+This code of conduct contains both required and aspirational principles and shall guide the conduct of City Councilmembers and their staff.
+Within forty-five days of becoming a City Councilmember, whether by election or appointment, every Councilmember shall sign a commitment to follow the Cincinnati City Council's Code of Conduct set forth in this document.
+Within forty-five days of being hired as a staff member for a Councilmember, every staff member shall sign a commitment to follow the Cincinnati City Council's Code of Conduct set forth in this document.
+The clerk of council shall administer this requirement and provide a copy of the commitment to each Councilmember and their staff members.

-Pursuant to Section 100-13 of the Cincinnati Municipal Code, Council is charged with enforcement of this Code by public censure of violations, which requires a vote of majority of the members of Council.
+Pursuant to Section 101-45 of the Cincinnati Municipal Code, Council is charged with enforcement of this Code by public censure of violations, which requires a vote of majority of the members of Council, excluding the Councilmember subject to possible censure.

-The Mayor and all Mayoral staff shall:
+All Councilmembers and their staff shall: